llee-125/homework-3-js/readme.md

 ## Password Generator
-Create an application that generates a random password based on user-selected criteria (numbers, lc letters, up letters and numbers).
+This is an application that generates a random password based on user-selected criteria (numbers, lc letters, up letters and numbers).
 This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

 ## User Story
-I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security
+Password Generator will allow me to practice functions for loops and a full app.
+I need more practice.

 ## Acceptance Criteria
 GIVEN I need a new, secure password